III. Bronze Age China

 Chariot not indigenous

-Importance of Chariot for the Shang
+Importance of the Chariot for the Shang

-Side effects of bronze chariots
+Secondary advantages of bronze chariots

 Training a Warrior Class

-28B: Modern reflections of the Chariot
+Modern reflections

-The Charioteer & Non-action
+The Charioteer & Wu Wei

 Balance and Direction